 Brussels sprouts are a hot veggie right now, but they weren’t always the most popular produce on the block.
 They used to be thought of as mushy, smelly, and overall unappetizing, and frozen brussels sprouts were the worst variation.

 As grocery store trips become less frequent, I have been on a mission to figure out the best way to prep frozen and canned veggies.
-See my Roasted Frozen Broccoli and Baked Crispy Artichoke Hearts for examples.
+See my Roasted Frozen Broccoli and Cauliflower and Baked Crispy Artichoke Hearts for examples.

 Making the best possible roasted frozen brussels sprouts requires a three step process.
 And while it’s not as basic as roasting a sheet of fresh veggies, putting them in the oven, and forgetting about them until the timer goes off, I think you’ll find that the extra step in this recipe is well worth it.